 The actuarial calculations were completed under the supervision of Mary Kirby, FSA, FCA, MAAA and Andy Yeung, ASA, MAAA, FCA, Enrolled Actuary.
-The per capita health cost assumptions were reviewed by Thomas Bergman, ASA, MAAA, Enrolled Actuary.
 We are members of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.